t-mayer/Cognate_Identification/README.md

 ## What does the project do?
-It calculates the distance between 52 languages using Swadesh lists and the PHIOLOLOGICON algorithm by Ellison &amp;amp; Kirby (2006).
+It calculates the distance between 52 languages using Swadesh lists and the PHIOLOLOGICON algorithm by Ellison & Kirby (2006).
 First, intra-language distances are computed.
 Then, the probability matrices are ued to compute inter-language distances.

 The PHILOLOGICON algorithm involves several steps: